milosolutions/mconfig/README.md

 ### MMetaConfig

-This is flavor of config class that is designed for easy generation of ui for editing values of config.
+QObject-based version of config that can be easily used in QML code.
+This class is designed for automatic  generation of ui for editing values of config.
+For apps using qt widgets basic editors are provided under the name MMetaConfigEditor.

+Usage:
+* cmake: set mconfig-editors option to ON
-Basic editor is provided under the name MMetaConfigEditor.
-To use it in project add `CONFIG += mconfig-editors` before including mconfig.pri file.
+* qmake: `CONFIG += mconfig-editors` (before including mconfig.pri file)

 ### Encryption

-It is possible to encrypt your config file!
-To enable it simply add MCrypto library to your project: for qmake ```include(mcrypto.pri)``` or for cmake ```add_subdirectory(/your-path-to-mcdb/mcrypto mcrypto))```.
+It is possible to encrypt your config file using MCrypto library.

+Usage:
+1. add mcrypto
+	* qmake `include(mcrypto.pri)`
+	* cmake `add_subdirectory(/your-path-to-mcdb/mcrypto mcrypto))`
-Then you can enable build option called **mconfig-mcrypto**.
+1. enable build option called **mconfig-mcrypto**.

 # License